aodin/volta/README.md

 Volta
 =====

-A library for building web application in Go.
+A library for building web applications in Go.